 - Bonus Island was far less of a "bonus", as the prize package was removed but the payouts remained the same.
 Contestants could (and did) go through a long match for at least $4,000 only to end up winning much less in the "bonus" game.

 - However, Celebrity Bullseye is unique among celebrity games in that it continued to use returning champs, straddle matches (by necessity, given the best-of-three format), and even award the players prizes from the sponsors.
 For example, a 1981 episode aired by GSN began with Fred Travalena playing Bonus Island, after which he faced Phyllis Diller.

 - And in fairness, Barry-Enright managed to get quite a few people to play the game, including several who didn't really appear on game shows.
 Among the known players who either played or were announced during the intro as upcoming were Harvey Korman (the first champ), Lynn Redgrave, F. Lee Bailey, Gloria Loring, Patrick Wayne, Greg Morris, Rita Moreno, Rosey Grier, Max Gail, Doug Davidson, Roxie Roker, Donna Pescow, Richard Kline, Rue McClanahan, Diane Ladd, Leslie Uggams, Chris Rich, Ken Kercheval, Vikki Carr, Susan Richardson, Fred Travelena, Phyllis Diller, Daryl Anderson, Nipsey Russell, Jim Brown, Lilibet Stern, Shecky Greene, Jack Coleman, Lynda Goodfriend, Brian Stokes Mitchell, Dear Abby (Abigail Van Buren), Jennilee Harrison, Ernest Borgnine, Suzy Chaffee, Frank Bonner, Marla Gibbs, Foster Brooks, Jerry Mathers, Tina Louise, Dick Shawn, Linda Kelsey, Arte Johnson, Marcia Wallace, and Robert Mandan.

 - According to Enright, Orson Bean also played.
-According to one recollection, Murray Langston also appeared (although whether he appeared as himself or the Unknown Comic is unknown).
+According to one recollection, Murray Langston also appeared as The Unknown Comic (the nameplate on his podium actually read "Unknown") and removed his paper bag after losing the match.